petertyt/alx-project-nexus/README.md

-# 🎬 Movie Recommendation App – Project Nexus (ALX ProDev FE)
+# 🎬 Movie Recommendation App (Web App) – Project Nexus (ALX ProDev FE)

 ## 📌 Overview
-The Movie Recommendation App is a user-focused application built as part of the ALX ProDev Frontend Engineering capstone, **Project Nexus**.
+The Movie Recommendation App is a user-focused web application built as part of the ALX ProDev Frontend Engineering capstone, **Project Nexus**.
 It allows users to explore trending movies and receive personalized recommendations, demonstrating a blend of real-world frontend development skills, performance optimization, and UI/UX design principles.

 ## 🎯 Project Goals
 - **Dynamic Routing:** Use Next.js to create detailed pages for individual movies.